 - That being said, if you know your stuff, you can get some good finds at pet stores.

-- In all honesty, I”ve never bred anything BUT pet store bettas.
-And it”s still a blast and I still get neat stuff.On Genetics:
+- In all honesty, I have never bred anything BUT the best bettas.
+And it”s still my #1 rule and I still get neat stuff and new colors.

-- the general rule of thumb is that if you breed two solid color or two-color fish that look alike you”ll get mostly the same thing.
+- the general rule of thumb people say is that if you breed two solid color or two-color fish that look alike you”ll get mostly the same thing and this is as farm from true as it gets.

 - For marble fish and patterned fish, all bets are off.
 Marble pairs throw marble fish, solid-colors, bi-colors, and just plain randomness.
-That”s of course because this is a mutation.
+That”s of course because this is a mutation and it is very dominant.

 - There are very few instances where betta genetics fail to follow standard punnett square genetic layouts.
 Keep this in mind and fill out the boxes before crossing.

 - Only with really recessive genes exhibited can you be sure an unknown betta carries the mutation fully.
 A blue fish (dominant) can carry a white gene underneath.
-A white fish has to have both white genes.
+A white fish has to have both white genes from parents.
 Most pet store fish are blue and red, so their genes are unknown.

 Betta coloring goes something like this, for solids: